+1: Health

 Well before the COVID-19 pandemic struck, Sub-Saharan Africa was facing significant hurdles on the way to ensuring universal access to quality and affordable healthcare, especially among women and girls.
 And progress made in recent years—towards equitable health outcomes and well-being, as well as public health security and resilience—has stalled, or in some cases evaporated, due to the pandemic and its many socio-political-economic impacts.

-The Roddenberry Foundation—in partnership with the Skoll Foundation, Valerian Fund, and Vitol Foundation—has launched +1: Health to implement and promote a more inclusive, scalable, and collaborative approach towards ensuring lasting access to quality and affordable healthcare across Sub-Saharan Africa.
+The Roddenberry Foundation—in partnership with the Sall Family Foundation, Skoll Foundation, Valerian Fund, and Vitol Foundation—launched +1 Health to implement and promote a more inclusive, scalable, and collaborative approach towards ensuring lasting access to quality and affordable healthcare across Sub-Saharan Africa.

-Leveraging the +1 Global Fund framework, we aim to:
+Leveraging the +1 Global Fund model, we aim to:

-Collect data on individual, organizational, and network behavior to catalyze action and learning
+Collect unprecedented data on individual, organizational and network behavior to catalyze action and learning

-The pandemic has shed light on the fragility of our most foundational systems, while highlighting the innovation and resilience of locally-led, community-based organizations.
-To improve upon and ultimately change our failing systems for the better, we must leverage this moment to support them in profoundly different ways.
-The +1: Health initiative is an ambitious, collective effort to catalyze this change.
+The pandemic has shed light on the fragility of our most foundational systems, while highlighting the innovation and resilience of locally-led organizations.
+To improve upon and ultimately change our failing systems for the better, we must leverage this moment to support them in profoundly different ways. +1 Health is an ambitious, collective effort to catalyze this change.

-+1: Health is supported by a unique collaboration of institutions working together to “ensure healthy lives and promote well-being for all at all ages” (SDG 3).
++1 Health is supported by a unique collaboration of funders, partners, and experts working together to “ensure healthy lives and promote well-being for all at all ages” (SDG 3).

 Network Partners